JugAnt0/Destructor-s-Quest/README.md

 * Sound Design / Sound effects by freesound_community from Pixabay

 ## scenes
-This game, and by extension this repo, features
+This game, and by extension this repo, features 41 scenes.
+The most important being, enemy 1-4, game (level 1), level 2-9, upgrade container (and the other upgrades), and the bullets.
+The Globals are: Limits, Level_Manager, Stats, Herts, and Background_music
 ## scripts
+All code was done using Gdscript